 These raspberry and white chocolate muffins are the ultimate muffin flavour combination.
 The sweetness of the white chocolate works perfectly with the slight tartness of the raspberries.

 Not only do these muffins taste amazing, but they are light and fluffy with a slightly crispy top.
 Best of all, they freeze so well making them perfect for a school lunchbox treat.

 In need of more muffin flavour ideas?
 Take a look at the recipes below:

 - Savoury muffins

-- Canola oil – any vegetable oil will do
+- Canola oil – Use canola oil or any mild flavoured vegetable oil.

-- White chocolate chip – use either chocolate chips, or roughly chop 1/2 a block of white chocolate
+- White chocolate chips – Use either chocolate chips, or roughly chop 1/2 a block of white chocolate.

 Tips for the perfect raspberry muffins